Belarusian ruble: Second ruble (BYR)

-Third ruble
+Third ruble (BYN)

-In 2016, banknotes were introduced in denominations of 5-, 10-, 20-, 50-, 100-, 200-, and 500 rubles.
+In 2016, banknotes were introduced in denominations of 5, 10, 20, 50, 100, 200, and 500 rubles (BYN), with 1 BYN = 10,000 BYR (second ruble).
 On 4 November 2015, the National Bank of the Republic of Belarus announced that the banknotes that had been in use at that time would be replaced by the new ones due to the upcoming redenomination.
 The redenomination would be made in a ratio of 1:10,000 (10,000 rubles of the 2000 series = 1 ruble of the 2009 series).
 This currency reform also brought the introduction of coins, for the first time in The Republic of Belarus.

 The banknotes are printed by the United Kingdom-based banknote manufacturer, security printing, paper-making and cash handling systems company De La Rue.
 As for coins, they have been minted by both the Lithuanian Mint and the Kremnica Mint.
-Both banknotes and coins have been ready in 2009, but the financial crisis prevented them from being put into circulation immediately, resulting in a 7-year delay conditional on the necessity to lower inflation.
+Both banknotes and coins were ready in 2009, but the 2008 financial crisis prevented them from being put into circulation immediately, resulting in a 7-year delay conditional on the necessity to lower inflation.
 Their designs are very similar to the euro banknotes.